 Should you move forward with a lung transplant, it is important to form a strong relationship with the transplant team and ensure you feel respected and heard by them.
 As you move through the evaluation process, you will learn about the different roles on the transplant team and how the team members work together.
 You will develop a working relationship with the transplant team as you await donor lungs and the relationship will evolve after transplant.

 Transplant teams select people they believe will have successful transplants, which begins with your physical health.
-By introducing lung transplant referral before you need to be listed, you and your care team will have time to develop and act on a plan to ensure you are in the best physical condition possible.
+By introducing a lung transplant referral before you need to be listed, you and your care team will have time to develop -- and act on -- a plan to ensure you are in the best physical condition possible.
 This can include creating an exercise plan that can help you maintain lung function, achieving a healthy weight and maintaining it, and getting your blood sugar under control if you have diabetes.

 Many emotions are associated with the prospect of going through a transplant, including anxiety, depression, and even simply coming to terms with having a progressive disease like CF. Your care team can help you find the support you need to work through these and other emotions you may be experiencing during this process.
 Getting help to cope with emotional challenges should not affect transplant candidacy, but not getting help could hinder your access to medical care, including transplant.